-Problem Sheet 4
+Problem Sheet 3

 Instructions: The problem sheets are designed to increase your understanding of the material taught in the lectures, as well as to prepare you for the final exam.
 You should attempt to solve the problems on your own after reading the lecture notes and other posted material, where applicable.
+Problems marked with an asterisk are optional.
 Once you have given sufficient thought to a problem, if you are stuck, you are encouraged to discuss with others in the course and with the lecturer during office hours.
-Please avoid posting on Piazza until the Wednesday before the submission deadline.
 You are not permitted to search for solutions online.
-Questions marked with an asterisk (\) are optional.